Transfer to a new programme

-If you wish to transfer to a new programme of study, you should discuss the possibility with the dean of your parent school.
+If you wish to transfer to a new programme of study, you should discuss the possibility with the Head of your parent school (or nominee).

 If you obtain agreement in principle to your transfer, you may then approach the admissions tutor in the school responsible for the programme to which you would like to transfer.

 Whether or not you are permitted to transfer programme is likely to depend on a number of factors including:

 - agreement to the change from both your current parent school and the new programme school.

 If both schools agree to the change, you can then request a change of programme form from your parent school.

 Both the releasing and accepting schools must complete and sign the change of programme form before you can begin studying on your new programme.

 When you transfer to a new programme, it is expected that you will complete its full academic requirements.

 It's up to you to take note of any advice given to you during discussions about transferring.
 Your new parent school will give you a written statement of any work to catch up on.